 (I’ve included affiliate links for your convenience.
 I earn a small percentage from a purchase using these links.
 There is no additional cost to you.
 You can read more about affiliate links here.)

-- Produce crate
+- Produce crate (or any thin wood slats)

 - Miter Box